 The next morning, simply put the pan into the oven and bake 20 minutes.
 Frost as desired, and serve hot.

-Leftovers can be covered and refrigerated 2-3 days or frozen to reheat in the microwave or oven any time you’re craving cinnamon rolls!
+Leftovers can be covered and refrigerated for two to three days or frozen to reheat in the microwave or oven any time you are craving cinnamon rolls.

-3. Easy Glaze: 1 1/2 cups powdered sugar or sugar-free powdered sugar, mixed with 2-4 tbsp milk of choice.
+3. Easy Glaze Icing: mix 1 1/2 cups powdered sugar or sugar free powdered sugar with 2-4 tbsp milk of choice.
 Whisk ingredients together to form a glaze.
-Using a spoon, drizzle evenly over the rolls.
+Using a spoon, drizzle the sticky glaze evenly over the rolls.

-5. And if you’re feeling adventurous, you can turn them into Cookie Dough Cinnamon Rolls by filling the cinnamon buns with Chickpea Cookie Dough Dip.
+5. And if you are feeling adventurous, you can turn them into Cookie Dough Cinnamon Rolls by filling the vegan cinnamon buns with Chickpea Cookie Dough Dip.

 Vegan Cinnamon Rolls